-The entrance to the lounge and bar is characterized by an installation of a collection of custom made FRP panels.
+The entrance to the lounge and bar is characterized by the installation of a collection of custom made FRP panels.
 Two hexagonal modules are fused together (used singularly in the interiors) and are positioned at strategic points at the entrance, setting a theme for the interiors, while inviting the visitor inside.

 Aiming to retain its previous identity as a rooftop bar and restaurant, Fluid is designed with a partially retractable roof.
 The ceiling acts as a distinguishing element, enlivening the small space.
-Its organic design adds depth to the bar, while giving the impression of a larger area.
+Its organic design adds depth to the bar while giving the impression of a larger area.

 Made using 157 hexagonal polyhedron FRP (Fiber- Reinforced Plastic) panels, the ceiling provides a unifying element, binding the whole space together cohesively.

-The modules are designed in such a way that they appear to fluidly morph into a different shape as the viewer move from one point to another, providing a dynamic spacial dimension to the interiors.
+The modules are designed in such a way that they appear to fluidly morph into a different shape as the viewer moves from one point to another, providing a dynamic spacial dimension to the interiors.
 A combination of the custom panels and the lights reflects the dynamism of the main highway with traffic, like blood, pulsating through the city.

-The bar counter is designed in white onyx, emitting translucent light, changing colours to complement the general theme and tone of the ambiance.
+The bar counter is designed in white onyx, emitting translucent light, changing colors to complement the general theme and tone of the ambiance.
 Zigzag shelves act as the bar back, providing a defined background to the bar.
 Personifying waves, the strong features of the bar back are softened by light washing between them.